1. why do you need to make a FAQ?

 5. what inspires you?

-it's always extremely difficult to answer this question without putting myself in a box. the answer is always changing. i think we are all looking for new inspiration daily so ideally, it should be ever-changing and evolving. some things that remain constant for me are color, faces, little moments, light and finding beauty in the ordinary. color has always played a big role in the images i make. from the colors in nature and food and fabrics, to the coloring in the editing process. faces are timeless and worthy of documentation. they are a lasting time capsule we can create. the images of the ones we love can be viewed and cherished for years to come. we are all important. not just models and the ones that society tells us are beautifu, although that is worthy of documentation as well. but beauty is in all of us. sometimes we can get wrapped up in making images that we think the world wants us to make, or that they expect from us. but i feel most satisfied when i am truly creating for myself. the most meaningful images i have created are ones of my family. we are all changing and growing and moving along, and a photo holds a place in time that can always be looked back upon. that's why i love photography, and that's why i started making photos in the first place.
+it's always extremely difficult to answer this question without putting myself in a box. the answer is always changing. i think we are all looking for new inspiration daily so ideally, it should be ever-changing and evolving. some things that remain constant for me are color, faces, little moments, light and finding beauty in the ordinary. color has always played a big role in the images i make. from the colors in nature and food and fabrics, to the coloring in the editing process. faces are important and worthy of documentation. they are a lasting time-capsule we can create. the images of the ones we love can be viewed and cherished for years to come. we are all important. not just models and the ones that society tells us are beautiful, although that is worthy of documentation as well. but beauty is in all of us. sometimes we can get wrapped up in making images that we think the world wants us to make, or that they expect from us. but i feel most satisfied when i am truly creating for myself. the most meaningful images i have created are ones of my family. we are all changing and growing and moving along, and a photo holds a place in time that can always be looked back upon. that's why i love photography, and that's why i started making photos in the first place.

 6. how old is eleanor, what kind of dog is she and where did you get her?

-at the time of this post, eleanor is 5 years old. i got her february 28th 2012. i had a dog before her named denver. i had him for 10 years before he passed and he was the love of my life. he ended up with a belly full of tumors and despite all efforts, nothing could be done. to say i was devastated would be an understatement. he passed in july 23rd of 2011. i knew i would get another dog, but i was not quite sure when would be a good time. i let about 4 months pass and i started looking at all the shelters in austin. kind of dipping my toes in. i saw so many great dogs that needed good homes but i either was not ready, or i did not feel it in my heart that they were right. i knew that when i found the dog i was supposed to have, i would just *know*. so months passed and i was going to every shelter in town several times a week. one day, i decided to go to the austin humane society a few minutes before they closed. i peeked around the corner to the kennels and the first dog i saw was eleanor. they were taking her out to walk her. when she got back, i only had a couple minutes with her before they closed. i came back first thing in the morning and took her home. she had only been at the shelter a couple of hours before i first met her. they named her goldie for those few hours, which i believed to be ridiculous because she wasn't even gold. i just looked at her and thought "eleanor". she seemed cool with it, so it was so.
+at the time of this post, eleanor is 7 years old. i got her february 28th 2012. i had a dog before her named denver. i had him for 10 years before he passed; he was the love of my life. he ended up with a belly full of tumors and despite all efforts, nothing could be done. to say i was devastated would be an understatement. he passed on july 23rd of 2011. i knew i would get another dog, but i was not quite sure when would be a good time. i let about 4 months pass and i started looking at all the shelters in austin. kind of dipping my toes in. i saw so many great dogs that needed good homes but i either was not ready, or i did not feel it in my heart that they were right. i knew that when i found the dog i was supposed to have, i would just *know*. so months passed and i was going to every shelter in town several times a week. one day, i decided to go to the austin humane society a few minutes before they closed. i peeked around the corner to the kennels and the first dog i saw was eleanor. they were taking her out to walk her. when she got back, i only had a couple minutes with her before they closed. i came back first thing in the morning and took her home. she had only been at the shelter a couple of hours before i first met her. they named her goldie for those few hours, which i believed to be ridiculous because she wasn't even gold i just looked at her and thought "eleanor". she seemed cool with it, so it was so.

-since i adopted her, i will never really know what kind of dog she is. she is some sort of shepherd/retriever mix. many people have sent me photos of their dogs on instagram saying "our dogs are twins!" and several of them look like exact copies of eleanor. but we will probably never know what she is. she is just eleanor, and that's ok. she is my main boo and she goes everywhere with me. she's silly and awkward and she makes me laugh every day. her heart is sweet, loving and curious. i know that i made the right choice in taking her home. she makes my life rich in ways i could not have imagined.
+since i adopted her, i will never really know what kind of dog she is. she is some sort of shepherd/retriever mix. many people have sent me photos of their dogs on instagram saying "our dogs are twins!" and several of them look like exact copies of eleanor, but we will probably never know what she is. she is just 'eleanor', and that's ok. she is my main boo and she goes everywhere with me. she's silly and awkward and she makes me laugh every day. her heart is sweet, loving and curious. i know that i made the right choice in taking her home. she makes my life rich in ways i could not have imagined.